nirvdrum/nirvdrum.com/_posts/2009-04-26-composite-index-problem-with-postgresql-and-rails-2.x.markdown

 Both issues were fixed as of April 21, 2009 with the closing of [Rails ticket #2515](https://rails.lighthouseapp.com/projects/8994-ruby-on-rails/tickets/2515), nearly 3.5 years after the problem was first introduced on September 23, 2005.
-Interestingly, the problem was reported by three different parties in April 2009, including myself.
-I managed to find a nice little window before happening upon the problem and then trying to tackle it.
-In the interim, someone else reported the issue and fixed it.
-So, that's how I ended up with this analysis of a problem that I didn't have to solve.
+Interestingly, the problem was reported by three different parties in April 2009.
+Between the time I came across it and then eventually came up with a fix and filed a ticket, someone else reported the issue and fixed it.
+So, that's how I ended up with this analysis of a problem that in the end I didn't have to solve.

 Interestingly, the issue shows up with ``rake db:test:load`` but not ``rake db:test:clone_structure`` because the former uses the ActiveRecord PostgreSQL adapter's implementation of schema dumping and loading, whereas the latter